Spider-Viper/Verilog/Notes/Notes.md

 			end
 		end
 	end
 	endmodule
 	```
 	The same behavior can be implemented using a **for** loop which will reduce the code and make it scalable for different register widths.
-If the width of the register is made a verilog parameter,
-	the design module will become scalable and the same parameter can be used inside the **for** loop.
+If the width of the register is made a verilog parameter,the design module will become scalable and the same parameter can be used inside the **for** loop.
 	```verilog
 	module left_shift_register(
 		output reg 	[7:0]	out,